Using BART to Perform Pareto Optimization and Quantify its Uncertainties: Abstract

 \section{Abstract}

-Techniques to reduce the energy burden of an Industry 4.0 ecosystem often require solving a multiobjective optimization problem.
+Techniques to reduce the energy burden of an industrial ecosystem often require solving a multiobjective optimization problem.
 However, collecting experimental data can often be either expensive or time-consuming.
 In such cases, statistical methods can be helpful.
-This article proposes Pareto Front (PF) and Pareto Set (PS) estimation methods using Bayesian Additive Regression Trees (BART), which is a non-parametric model whose assumptions are typically less restrictive than popular alternatives, such as Gaussian Processes.
+This article proposes Pareto Front (PF) and Pareto Set (PS) estimation methods using Bayesian Additive Regression Trees (BART), which is a non-parametric model whose assumptions are typically less restrictive than popular alternatives, such as Gaussian Processes (GPs).
+These less restrictive assumptions allow BART to handle scenarios (e.g. high-dimensional input spaces, nonsmooth responses, large datasets) that GPs find difficult.
 The performance of our BART-based method is compared to a GP-based method using analytic test functions, demonstrating convincing advantages.
-Finally, our BART-based methodology is applied to a motivating Industry 4.0 engineering problem.
+Finally, our BART-based methodology is applied to a motivating engineering problem.
 Supplementary materials, which include a theorem proof, algorithms, and R code, for this article are available online.